 During our interview, I found Michael Barron to be a lovely, humble man who spent much of our conversation giving credit to the work done by the unspoken majority and citing the need for cooperation to pioneer social change.
-His list of achievements is as heartwarming as
+His list of achievements is as heartwarming as it is impressive.

 Would you like to start off by giving me a short introduction - a little bit about yourself, your background and your introduction to social justice and LGBTQ+ rights?